ArduPilot/ardupilot_wiki/common/source/docs/common-multiple-rx.rst

 If all receivers become inactive (no pulses), then the normal radio failsafe handling will begin.

-.. warning:: It is important that all receivers be configured for no pulses for radio loss failsafe for the fall over to work properly.
+.. warning:: It is important that all receivers be configured for no pulses for radio loss failsafe for the changeovers to work properly.

 Inversion
 =========